tsi-coop/tsi-dpdp-cms/README.md

 An open-source consent management system compliant with India's DPDP Act, 2023

 Note: The solution is currently at the prototype stage.
-A tour of the solution is available here.
 Once we've developed the core features required for a robust Consent Manager, we'll provide installation instructions for you to download and try.